 Filling the nematodes into their chambers: This is the most critical step in the protocol and the following points should be considered: A) The moistness of the agarose is crucial for transferring the worms and for imaging.
 If the agarose is too moist, i.e. there is a liquid covering an area of several microchambers, it will not be possible to distribute bacterial food and worms in a controlled manner because the liquid will make the bacteria flow away.
 If the agarose is too dry then the bacteria and worms may not get off the pick easily which means that increased force needs to be used to drop the worms and bacteria which easily causes damage to the agarose.
 When filling in a lot of worms the agarose may dry up.
 In the worst case the agarose will be so dry in the end that the chambers will collapse.
 If the agarose is too dry it can be rehydrated by placing a small drop (about 2 μl) of S-Basal onto the side of the chip where there are no worms.
 Then dip the platinum wire pick into the liquid and even pull some of the liquid into the area where the chambers are filled with worms.
 B) The amount of food is critical for successful long-term imaging.
 If there is not enough food, the worms may run out of it.
 If there is excessive food the cavity of the chamber will not behave like a liquid but rather like a solid and will allow worms to escape from the chamber by pushing off the bacteria.
 Aim to obtain a bacterial suspension that fills the entire chamber.
+The worms are in constant physical contact with the agar and glass surface along most of their length during the experiment and the crawling behavior appears to be similar to movement on a plate and dissimilar to thrashing in liquid.
 C) Mechanical damaging of the agarose can ruin the experiment.
 A fine pick is essential.
 It should not have sharp corners.
 A soft eyelash attached to a pipet tip can be used to move bacteria or worms into the chambers instead of using a platinum pick.
 In most cases, however, overdried agarose is the reason for damage.
 The pick or eyelash should, ideally, only barely touch the agarose itself, and the water film on the agarose surface should pull off worms and bacteria.
 When sealing the chambers, again, the moisture of the agarose is essential.
 There should not be any free liquid on the agarose surface because this may wash away bacteria and worms during sealing.
 Large bubbles may be removed by gently lifting a corner of the agar slab.
 Small bubbles that are smaller than the chamber often get trapped inside the chambers.
 These bubbles are not a problem and will disappear by absorption.
 After assembling the dish, check again that the agarose is not too dry or too wet.
 The chambers should be nicely sealed and there should not be any flow of liquid between chambers.
 If the agarose is too wet, the chambers will not seal properly.
 Worms may escape or their food will be washed away.
 If the sample is too moist, simple open the lid and let the agarose dry for a minute or two.
 If the agarose is too dry, the chambers may collapse and the worms will escape.
-The agarose can be rehydrated by placing a 2μl drop of S-Basal onto it.